 As the tour winds down, William is able to interview almost everyone, but still is not able to get his key interview with Russell Hammond.
 What should have been a simple task becomes mind-numbing, as William is swept up with the tour, causing him to field questions from Ben Fong-Torres about the story, and rousing the ire and worry of his mother, who in one of her classes, proclaims: "rock stars have kidnapped my son."
 One night while he talks to his mother, Russell seizes the phone from William and tries to reason with Elaine, who immediately cuts through Russell's charm and lectures him on being more responsible, however respectfully.
 Russell is somewhat shaken by the conversation.

 William joins the band on the plane as they fly to a new venue.
-Everyone questions where William went, but he is hesitant to tell them what happened.
+Everyone questions where William went in the middle of dinner the previous night, but he is hesitant to tell them what happened.
 Suddenly, the plane is caught in the edge of a storm, violently shaking everyone around.
 Feeling like the plane may crash or break up at any moment, everyone begins to reveal secrets and other confidential information.
 Dennis reveals that he once hit a man with a car, and kept on driving, not taking responsibility for the accident.
 Dick reveals that he took more money than his regular fee, claiming 'he knew he earned it.'
 Jeff reveals that he slept with Dick's wife after they broke up, and also slept with Leslie.
 Two more in the band also reveal they slept with Dick's wife.
 Jeff, in a moment of rage at Russell, reveals his true anger at Russell, and tells Leslie that Russell had been sleeping with Penny.
 William, angered at how the band treated Penny, finally tells them what happened to her, and proclaims his love for her.
-Ed Vallencourt (John Fedevich), who has mostly been silent, comes out of the closet.
+Ed Vallencourt (John Fedevich), who has been silent, comes out of the closet.

 After Ed speaks, the plane makes it through the weather, and everyone stays silent, not speaking for the remainder of the trip.
 When the plane lands, Russell tells William, that he can write whatever he wants in regards to the band.